Dallas Federal Doctors for Internal Injuries Suffered On The Job

-When discussing worker injuries, most of the focus is dedicated to musculoskeletal health conditions, such as back injuries, neck injuries, hand injuries, knee injuries, and foot injuries.
-However, not all on-the-job injuries have to do with muscle tissue and bones.
+When discussing worker injuries, most of the focus is dedicated to musculoskeletal health conditions, such as back, neck, hand, knee, and foot injuries.
+However, not all on-the-job incidents have to do with muscle tissue and bones.
 In fact, internal injuries and internal bleeding are somewhat common medical conditions that arise from work accidents, including falls and motor vehicle accidents.
-In many cases, especially serious ones, internal injuries take place in addition to musculoskeletal issues.
+In many cases, especially serious ones, these take place in addition to musculoskeletal issues.

 At Work Injury MD, our Dallas clinic does much more than offer diagnosis and treatment of musculoskeletal issues.
 With a board-certified doctor on staff, we help injured workers and federal employees with a range of health complaints, including acute, short-term care for internal injuries.

-In the past, we have helped employees with the treatment of their internal injuries including:
+In the past, our experienced Dallas federal doctors have helped employees with the treatment of their internal injuries including:

 - Postal workers

 - Office workers and clerks

 - Jail and prison workers

 - Registered nurses